Katharinabitzan/TourBooker_individual_project/README.md

+0.1.0 Finish RESTful routes for members
-0.1.0 Can create, show and view all members
+0.0.5 Can create, show and view all members
 0.0.4 Create index for members
 0.0.3 Add functions to find tours by members, members by tours, bookings for both.
 0.0.2: Add CRUD (Create, Read: Find-all & Find-by-id, Update, Delete & Delete-all) functions for Tour, Member and Booking classes
 0.0.1: Add Booking class, pass test of existance of variables.
 0.0.0: Add Tour and Member class, pass test for existance of variables.

 # BRIEF